frabjous/fregeifier/README.md

 These math environments will be processed by LaTeX, converted to small images, and inserted into the document at the specified places.
 Mathematics environments not so marked with the `.fregeify` class should be unaffected.

 Most likely, however, you don’t need to use this on boring math like “5 + 7 = 12” which can easily be rendered as regular text.
-The main use of the filter is to be able to call upon commands from unusual LaTeX packages.
+The main use of the filter is to handle commands from unusual LaTeX packages.
 The filter will look for pandoc-compliant (yaml) metadata in the document containing code to include additional LaTeX packages in the header, which typically takes the following form:

 ```markdown
 ---